Mediene

 The Mediene is the name given to all the Jewish kehillot in the Netherlands outside of the capital Amsterdam, the historical center of Dutch Judaism.
-From the 18th century onwards up until the Holocaust, dozens of Jewish communities were created in towns big and small scattered throughout the Netherlands.
+From the 18th century onwards up until the Holocaust, dozens of Jewish communities were created in towns large and small scattered throughout the Netherlands.
 At its height, some 180 kehillot existed throughout the country.

-Disappeared Communities
+Disappeared communities

 At the eve of the Holocaust, some 140 Jewish communities existed throughout the Netherlands, many of them located outside of Amsterdam and the Randstad.
 At the end of the war, with some 75% of Dutch Jews murdered in the Nazi concentration camps, many of these communities disappeared.

 Some prominent Jewish communities in the Mediene who were totally destroyed by the Nazis include: